cis350/Penn-LFG-App/README.md

 Penn LFG!

 Overview:
-Penn LFG is a post based app where users can put up and interact with listings for group members whether it be for a class, club, intramural, or anything in between
+Penn LFG is a post based app where users can put up and interact with listings for group members whether it be for a course project, class homework assignment, or other course/study-related requests.

 Features:
 - Log in: Users can log in of their accounts using their correct credentials